 HTTP Cache-Control Headers Explained

-The Cache-Control header uses a comma-separated list of directives that dictate how intermediaries and user agents store, validate, and serve responses.
-Modern browsers resolve conflicting instructions through a strict precedence hierarchy: no-store overrides all caching, private restricts storage to the local browser, and public permits shared caching across CDNs and proxies.
+The Cache-Control header is a comma-separated list of directives that intermediaries and user agents resolve through a strict precedence hierarchy: no-store overrides all caching, private restricts storage to the local browser, and public permits shared caching across CDNs and proxies.

-max-age defines the freshness lifetime in seconds relative to the response timestamp. s-maxage overrides max-age exclusively for shared caches, allowing you to serve highly personalized content to users while aggressively caching identical payloads at the edge. must-revalidate forces the browser to contact the origin once max-age expires, preventing stale content delivery during offline transitions.
-Understanding how these directives propagate through multi-tier architectures is critical for maintaining consistency across Advanced Caching Strategies & CDN Architecture implementations.
+max-age defines freshness lifetime in seconds relative to the response timestamp. s-maxage overrides max-age exclusively for shared caches, letting you serve highly personalized content to users while aggressively caching identical payloads at the edge. must-revalidate forces the browser to contact the origin once max-age expires, preventing stale delivery during offline transitions.

 bash